Rodrigo Vilca: Loan to Universitario

 On 11 March 2022, having briefly returned to Newcastle's under-21 side, Vilca was loaned to Universitario in his native Peru until the end of the 2022 season.
 He made his debut the following day, coming on as a second-half substitute for Hernán Novick in an eventual 1–1 draw with Cienciano.
 He was criticised by media in Peru for missing what was seen as a good chance to make the score 2–1 to Universitario.
 On 10 April he was sent off for a stamp on Ayacucho midfielder Juan Morales in Universitario's 2–1 win.

 He scored his first goal for the club on 24 July 2022, as Universitario beat Carlos Stein 2–0 in the Peruvian Primera División.
 Following Universitario's 2–0 away win against Alianza Lima on 4 September 2022, Vilca, as well as physio Guido Thompson, were hit by objects thrown by Alianza fans from the stands.
 Universitario issued a statement following the incident, requesting punishment for their opponents.

 Vilca was criticised by sports journalist Erick Osores following Universitario's 0–0 draw with Sporting Cristal on 9 October 2022, with Osores stating that Vilca should not have come on as a substitute because he is a "ghost", alluding to a perceived inability to have an impact on the match.
 This would prove to be his last game for the club, as the following month Universitario announced that Vilca would be returning to Newcastle, and would not be part of the squad the following season.

 Loan to Voždovac

 Vilca returned once again to Newcastle, featuring in a number of games for their under-21 squad as an over-age player, in early 2023.
 In June of the same year, he was linked with a move back to Spain, and was reportedly close to joining Albacete.
 Instead, he moved on a season-long loan to Serbian SuperLiga side FK Voždovac on 5 September 2023.
 After the end of this loan, in June 2024, Newcastle informed that Vilca's contract would not be extended, and he became a free agent.

 Atlético Grau

 On 5 December 2024, Peruvian Primera División club Atlético Grau announced that Vilca would be signing for them ahead of the 2025 season.
 He scored his first goal in Grau's 1–0 win against Ayacucho on 8 February 2025.
+In May 2025, he was linked with a move to Alianza Lima.

+Comerciantes Unidos

+In late December 2025, Vilca agreed a deal with Comerciantes Unidos.